appsquickly/typhoon/README.md

 * . . . ability to configure components for use in eg ___Test___ vs ___Production___ scenarios.
 This faciliates a
 good compromise between integration testing and pure unit testing.
 (Biggest testing bang-for-your-buck).

-* ***Encourages polymorphism and makes it easy to have multiple configurations of the same base-class or protocol.
-For example a MasterCardPaymentEngine and a VisaPaymentEngine, both implementing a PaymentEngine protocol.
-(Some other DI containers for Objective-C have problems with this).***

-* Doesn't get all "meta" on you.
+* ***Doesn't get all "meta" on you.
 Supports auto-wiring "annotations" (macros), for simple cases.
 When convention-over-configuration doesn't provide a simple answer, it gets straight-to-the-point by defining what depends on what.
-(No fragmented qualifier macros, modules, etc).
+(No fragmented qualifier macros, modules, etc). *** makes it easy to have multiple configurations of the same base-class or protocol.

 * Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a convenient document.
 Now you know where to look if you need to change something.